KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### SDR capable display

-If the framebuffer format or colorspace is not known, or none is available that fulfils the HDR requirements, a framebuffer with sRGB colorspace may be used.
+If a framebuffer format that fulfills the HDR requirements is not available, a framebuffer in sRGB colorspace may be used.

 This is to allow for compatibility with displays that does not support higher range and/or compatible colorspaces.
 It also allows implementations where the details of the framebuffer is not known or available.

 A SDR capable display is defined as having less than 10 bits per pixel for each colorchannel.

 For SDR output,  a range extension value of 46.42 and gamma of 2.4 shall be used in the OOTF - [see reference OOTF](#Perceptual-Quantizer-reference-OOTF)

 ## Color source images